fpicchi/bilateralfilter/README.md

 ## Naive CUDA version

 The Naive CUDA version performs quite bad.
-It's slower than CPU OMP and about as fast as the Sequential version.
+It's slower than all other parallel versions and about as fast as the Sequential version.

 ## Notes

-In the benchmark the first images processed, regardless of the image, has distorted timings due to, probably, some kind of hidden CUDA startup.
+Beware that sometimes the first images processed, regardless of the image, has distorted timings due to, probably, some kind of hidden CUDA startup.
-To get valuable results (for both OpenCV and this implementation) it's advisable to run the benchmark multiple times changing the order of the pictures.
+To get valuable results (for both OpenCV and this implementation) it's advisable to run the benchmark multiple times while also changing the order of the pictures.